AI and Breast Cancer Diagnosis

 Blog Author: Archita Khaire

 Breast cancer is the most common cancer worldwide.
-Last year 2.3 million women were diagnosed with breast cancer and 685,000 deaths were reported.
-The National Cancer Institute states that more than $500 million dollars are spent on breast cancer research yearly.
-Even with the large investment, approximately 43,000 women in the U.S. are expected to die in 2021 from breast cancer.
+Last year 2.3 million women were diagnosed with breast cancer, and 685,000 deaths were reported.
+The National Cancer Institute states that more than $500 million is spent yearly on breast cancer research.
+Even with the significant investment, approximately 43,000 women in the U.S. are expected to die in 2021 from breast cancer.

-Based on the human epidermal growth factor receptor 2 (Her2), progesteron receptor (PR), and estrogen receptor (ER), breast cancer is categorized into four molecular subtypes:
+Based on the human epidermal growth factor receptor 2 (Her2), progesterone receptor (PR), and estrogen receptor (ER), breast cancer is categorized into four molecular subtypes:

 Image Credit: Journal of Cancer

-From early detection to survivorship, Artificial Iintelligence is helping doctors and researchers improve the survival rate for patients suffering from #breastcancer.
+From early detection to survivorship, Artificial intelligence is helping doctors and researchers improve the survival rate for patients suffering from #breastcancer.

 There are many established risk factors for breast cancer, including gene mutations, estrogen levels, and breast density.
 A primary example: studies have shown that women with the BRCA1/2 gene mutation have a high risk of breast cancer.

 Image Credit: BMC Medical Genomics volume 14, Article number: 122 (2021)

 Several deep learning algorithms are available to detect these mutations to predict break cancer risk.
 BRCA exchange provides data on thousands of BRCA variants to develop an understanding of a patient's cancer risk.